-So, if your body has changed over the past year, or over your lifetime, this is just a friendly message than you’re not alone in any discomfort you may feel.
+So, if your body has changed over the past year, or over your lifetime, this is just a friendly message that you’re not alone in any discomfort you may feel.
 In fact, from where I’m sitting, it’s universal.
 When we can zoom out & see the big picture (i.e. contextualise), see we are not the only ones (i.e. normalise), & share what we know with others (i.e. demystify), we move toward shame resilience in this universal shame trigger of body image.
 Shame works like making you feel as though you’re the only one struggling, that there is something wrong with you, & that you should be ashamed. *Credit for this paragraph goes to Brene Brown & her work on shame & resilience.
 I recommend reading her ground breaking book, “I thought it was just me (but it isn’t) – making the journey from ‘What will people think?’ to ‘I am enough'” by Brene Brown.

-You’re not alone in your struggle with body image.
+You are not alone in your struggle/s with body image.
 Our culture places such a significant emphasis on bodies.
 Unfortunately, an emphasis that’s misplaced & causing real harm.
 Being able to approach this with critical awareness is important.
-The discomfort you feel is valid, but it doesn’t actually mean you have to change something about yourself.
+The discomfort you feel is valid, but it doesn’t actually mean you have to change something/anything about yourself.
 You can be with the discomfort without having to change yourself.
 Learning to sit with discomfort is powerful.
-Sit with it long enough until you come home to yourself, once again…
+Sit with it long enough until you come Home to yourself, once again…

 Reach out if you need.
 Because reaching out is the single most powerful act of resilience against shame <3